SAP-samples/cloud-cf-espm/README.md

 ![Backend Security Diagram](/docs/images/ui-merge-backend-uaa.jpg?raw=true)

-# Building MTAR
+# Building MTAR using MBT

-In your CLI in the ESPM-CF project root folder run the command:
+Install MBT: `npm install -g mbt`

-	java -jar mta.jar --build-target=CF --mtar=espm-cf.mtar build
+Build the application: `mbt build -p=cf`

 # Deploy MTAR

-To Deploy MTAR, run the command:
+To Deploy the application navigate to mta_archives folder under your project root folder and run the below command from CLI

-	cf deploy espm-cf.mtar
+	`cf deploy ESPM_MTA_1.0.0.mtar`

 In case if MTA Plugin is missing, you can download from https://tools.hana.ondemand.com/#cloud